nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 ### Shuffle Command

 #### Brief Description of Shuffle Command
-The Shuffle command allows the user to shuffle quiz questions to a random order PERMANENTLY
+The Shuffle command in QuizHub is designed to **PERMANENTLY** randomize the order of questions within the question list.
+This contrasts with the temporary randomization available in the Start Command's /random mode.
 - `shuffle`

 #### Class Structure of Shuffle Command

+- The Shuffle command resides within the quizhub.command package and is responsible for interacting with the QuestionList class from the quizhub.questionlist package.
-The "shuffle" command in QuizHub is used to shuffle the order of questions within a question list.
+- When invoked, it permanently modifies the order of questions in the storage, thereby affecting all future accesses to the question list.
-This command provides users with the ability to randomize the sequence of questions, which can be useful for creating randomized quizzes or reorganising notes permanently.

 ![ShuffleToStorage-Shuffle_to_Storage_Flow.png](UML%2FCommands%2FShuffleToStorage-Shuffle_to_Storage_Flow.png)

-**NOTE:** The randomised sequence will be stored PERMANENTLY in storage.
-This is unlike /random for command start which creates a temporary array to store the randomised sequence of questions
+Operational Flow:

+1. Command Invocation:
+   - The user issues the shuffle command through the CLI (Command Line Interface).
+   - QuizHub's main control flow receives the command and prepares to execute it.
+2. Execution:
+   - The CommandShuffle class is instantiated and invoked.
+   - It calls upon the shuffleQuestions() method from the QuestionList class.
+3. Shuffling Process:
+   - The shuffleQuestions() method utilizes java.util.Collections.shuffle to randomize the order.
+   - This method directly alters the storage list within QuestionList.
+4. Storage Update:
+   - Once shuffled, the new order of questions is written back to the persistent storage.
+   - This action ensures that the shuffled order is retained across sessions.
+5. User Feedback:
+   - Upon successful shuffling, a confirmation message is displayed to the user through the CLI.

+**NOTE:** Unlike the temporary array used in the Start Command's /random mode, the shuffled sequence in the Shuffle Command is committed to storage, meaning that the new order becomes the default arrangement for all subsequent quiz activities.

 ### Markdiff Command - mark difficulty of entry